-Georgia FIVE sales declined \$.6 million, from \$10.6 million in fiscal year 2012 to \$10.0 million in fiscal year 2013.
+Georgia FIVE sales declined \$1.0 million, from \$10.0 million in fiscal year 2013 to \$9.0 million in fiscal year 2014.
 Georgia FIVE is a fixed prize online game where players pick their own five numbers, in a single PLAY area - one from each vertical column of 0 to 9 or have their numbers randomly selected through the terminal by requesting a Quik Pik lottery ticket.
 Players win by matching their numbers to the winning number(s) drawn in the exact order and position in a single play.
 By matching all five of your numbers in exact order to the winning numbers, players win the top prize of \$10,000.
 Other opportunities to win prizes are available by matching one or more numbers in a specific order and position sequence/order, with prizes ranging from \$1 to \$225.

-Georgia FIVE sales declined \$7.4 million, from \$18.0 million in fiscal year 2011 to \$10.6 million in fiscal year 2012.
+Georgia FIVE sales declined \$0.6 million, from \$10.6 million in fiscal year 2012 to \$10.0 million in fiscal year 2013.

-Keno! sales increased \$15.3 million to \$189.6 million in fiscal year 2013, compared to \$174.3 million in fiscal year 2012.
-In fiscal year 2013, higher Keno! sales were driven by continued success of Keno!
+Keno! sales increased \$3.6 million to \$193.2 million in fiscal year 2014, compared to \$189.6 million in fiscal year 2013.
+Keno! sales continue to be driven by the continued success of Keno!
 Bonus Hours promotions and the Keno!
 To Go Initiative.
 Keno!
 To Go allows players to purchase a ticket and then watch the drawings on their computer or smartphone.

-Keno! sales increased \$30.0 million to \$174.3 million in fiscal year 2012, compared to \$144.3 million in fiscal year 2011.
-In fiscal year 2012, higher Keno! sales were driven by sound marketing plans, which included continuing Keno!
-Bonus Hours promotions and the Keno!
-To Go Initiative, launched in late fiscal year 2011.
+Keno! sales increased \$15.3 million to \$189.6 million in fiscal year 2013, compared to \$174.3 million in fiscal year 2012.